symbiotejs/symbiote.js/README.md

 A lightweight, standards-first UI library built on Web Components.
 No virtual DOM, no compiler, no build step required — works directly in the browser.
 A bundler is recommended for production performance, but entirely optional. **~6kb** gzipped.

 Symbiote.js gives you the convenience of a modern framework while staying close to the native platform — HTML, CSS, and DOM APIs.
 Components are real custom elements that work everywhere: in any framework, in plain HTML, or in a micro-frontend architecture.
+And with **isomorphic mode**, the same component code works on the server and the client — server-rendered pages hydrate automatically, no diffing, no mismatch errors.

 ## What's new in 3.x